 Sardinians will ‘raccolta di olive’ and start to make Olive Oil if the season has gone well.
 There is an increased chance of windy and rainy days, the island is quiet.
 Tourists that remain are spending less time on the beach and can be found exploring churches, beautiful towns, and a plethora of intriguing sites to see.

-December, January, and February: Festive and Cool
+December, January, And February: Festive With Unpredictable Weather

 In the depths of offseason Sardinia, bad weather can make its arrival from France.
 The landscape regains its color, returning to a green oasis following a dry summer.
 Snowfall can fall on the central mountains, you can even ski.